FahChotnoparatpat/FaaS-Platform/README.md

 * Upon initialization, the dealer sends a message to the router it's connected with stating it is available
 * Upon receiving a message, the worker node will run `execute_function` async via the multiproc pool with the message as the argument (the message is the task_id, function_payload, and corresponding args)

-*Limitations of Push Dispatcher/Worker*

-* Limited Error Handling: The current implementation does not explicitly handle potential errors or exceptions that may occur during task execution.
-* Fault Tolerance: With this currently implementation, the dispatcher does not have a mechanism to detect and reassign the task to another worker if a worker fails.

 *Pull Dispatcher*

 * Creates a socket with REQ protocol and starts listening to messages from publisher via `listen_to_pub`